kjendrzyca/dotfiles-mac/README.md

 ### Configuration Highlights

-- `sketchybarrc` registers `aerospace_windows_update` and `aerospace_workspace_update`, and a hidden `aerospace_listener` item runs the renderer on startup and whenever AeroSpace rotates focus or workspaces.
+- `sketchybarrc` registers `aerospace_windows_update` / `aerospace_workspace_update`, spins up a long-lived Python service (`aerospace_windows_service.py`) on launch, and points the hidden listener at a lightweight trigger script (`aerospace_windows_trigger.sh`).
-- `aerospace_windows.sh` persists `window_<window-id>` items, pulls `aerospace list-windows --workspace focused --json`, resizes each item to consume its portion of the monitor width, and sets the click action to `aerospace focus --window-id …`.
+- The service maintains window state in memory: it diffs AeroSpace JSON output, updates only the items whose properties changed, batches reorders, and keeps redraw latency near-instant.
+If the service is unreachable the trigger exits non-zero, making issues obvious during testing.
-- After every refresh the script issues `sketchybar --reorder` to keep the menu bar aligned with AeroSpace’s DFS order, so swaps never flash or recreate items.
+- `aerospace_windows.sh` remains in the repo as a fallback reference but is no longer called by default.
-- Colors, fonts, and padding are tuned for a 16 px tall bar, matching the reserved top gap in AeroSpace.
+- Colors, fonts, and padding stay tuned for a 16 px bar so the visuals still align with AeroSpace.
-- Force a redraw any time with `sketchybar --trigger aerospace_windows_update` or `sketchybar --reload`.
+- Force a redraw any time with `sketchybar --trigger aerospace_windows_update` or `sketchybar --reload`; the new service listens for both.

 ### Monitor Width Helper